 Your ligaments, muscles, and tendons work together to support your bones, but when they over-stretch or tear completely, your joints need help to recover.
 Pain, swelling, spasms, and loss of mobility are common side effects of ligament sprains and muscle or tendon strains.

-Our clinic offers a range of nonsurgical treatments, including physical therapy, chiropractic medicine and even stem cell therapy.
+Our clinic offers a range of nonsurgical treatments, including physical therapy, chiropractic medicine, and even regenerative medicine.
 The type of treatment will vary from patient to patient and depend on several factors, such as the severity of your injury, age, overall health, and more.
 Our treatments plans are designed to reduce your discomfort, prevent complications, and reverse the physical damage caused by your sports injury.

 If you need treatment for a sports injury in Lubbock, Texas, call us today to schedule a consultation.